MicrosoftDocs/sql-docs/docs/big-data-cluster/active-directory-deployment-background.md

 During deployment of a big data cluster with an Active Directory domain, multiple account principals are generated for services running inside the big data cluster.
 These are essentially AD user accounts.
 Prior to SQL Server 2019 CU5 the names for these accounts weren't unique between clusters.
 This manifests in an attempt to create the same user account name for a particular service in the big data cluster in two different clusters.
 The second cluster being deployed experiences a conflict in AD and the account can't be created.

-## How to resolve collisions
+## How to resolve name collisions

-### How to solve the SPNs and DNS domain problem - SQL Server 2019 CU5
+### Steps to solve SPN and DNS domain problems - SQL Server 2019 CU5

- SPNs must be unique in any two clusters, the DNS domain name passed in at deployment time must be different.
-You can specify different DNS names using the newly introduced setting in the deployment configuration file: `subdomain`.
+ SPNs must be unique in clusters.
+The DNS domain name passed in at deployment time must also be different.
+You can specify different DNS names with a newly-introduced setting in the deployment configuration file: `subdomain`.
 If the subdomain differs between two clusters and internal communication can happen over this subdomain, the SPNs will include the subdomain achieving the required uniqueness.

 >[!NOTE]
 >The value passed through the subdomain setting is not a new AD domain, but a DNS domain that is used internally.